 Use the Mute Button

-This is a great feature when it comes to virtual Zoom interviews.
+This is a great feature when it comes to virtual interviews.

-While you may think you’ve found the quietest area for your interview, there are still sounds, sound waves, and occasionally echoes that come through the computer.
+While you may think you’ve found the quietest area for your interview, there are still sounds and echoes that come through the computer.

 Don’t Look at Yourself Too Much